sun-umn/NCVX_Documentation/PyGRANSO/docs/_sources/intro.rst.txt

 Key Features
 ------------------
-GRANSO is among the first optimization packages that can handle general NCVX, nonsmooth, constrained problems (Curtis et al., 2017):
+GRANSO is among the first optimization packages that can handle general nonsmooth NCVX problems with nonsmooth constraints (Curtis et al., 2017):

 .. math::